akifuji/academic-kickstart/content/en/authors/admin/_index.md

 - Visitors
 ---

-Welcome!
-I am a PhD candidate majoring in social psychology at the University of Tokyo.
-I have mainly studied the effect of a sense of fairness on prosocial/proself behavior in social dilemmas.
+I am an assistant professor at Kobe University.
+My research examines topics relating to distributive justice and cooperation.
 In my free time, I enjoy drawing pictures and watching a documentary on wild animals.